zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

  * A standard fetch that sends our operation and variables to the
  * GraphQL server, and then decodes and returns the response.
  */
-let fetchQuery: ReasonRelay.Network.fetchFunctionPromise = (
+let fetchQuery: RescriptRelay.Network.fetchFunctionPromise = (
   operation,
   variables,
   _cacheConfig,